KJCracks/Clutch/README.md

 Clutch
 ------------
-Introducing *Clutch*, the fastest and most advanced cracking utility for the iPhone, iPod Touch, and iPad.
+Introducing *Clutch*, the fastest and most advanced dumping utility for the iPhone, iPod Touch, and iPad.

 Works with all devices, iOS versions, architecture types, with most binaries.

+This product is meant only for educational purposes and security research.

 Current version: 2.0